 Vollmer began competing early.
 At 12, she was the youngest person competing at the U.S. Olympic Trials, and at 13, she was the youngest member of the 2001 Goodwill Games team.
 She swam in her first Olympics at Athens in 2004, while she was still in high school.
 There, Vollmer and her relay team won a gold medal and set a world record in the 4-by-200-meter freestyle event.

 After graduating from high school, Vollmer attended the University of Florida for a year before transferring to the University of California, Berkeley, where she majored in Anthropology and worked with swimming coach Teri McKeever.

 At the 2012 Olympics in London, Vollmer won a gold medal in the 100-meter butterfly, and broke the world record with a time of 55.98 seconds.
-She is the first woman to beat 56 seconds in the 100-meter event, and she did so in spite one of her swim caps—the outer cap worn to cover the strap of the goggles and reduce drag—popping off in the middle of the race.
-Vollmer also won a gold medal in the 4-by-200-meter medley relay event at the 2012 Olympic Games.
+She was the first woman to beat 56 seconds in the 100-meter event, and she did so in spite one of her swim caps—the outer cap worn to cover the strap of the goggles and reduce drag—popping off in the middle of the race.
+Vollmer also claimed gold medals in the 4-by-100-meter medley relay and the 4-by-200-meter freestyle relay at the 2012 Olympic Games.